brwhale/KataScript/README.md

 `listindex(collection, n)` -> Returns the `n`th element of a collection, throws errors if `n` is out of bounds, converts the collection to a dictionary if `n` is not an int.
 Called by square braket index operator.

-`structindex(struct, name, ...)` -> Returns the named member of the struct.
-Throws an error if asked for non existant member.
+`applyfunction(name/func, {struct}, ...)` -> Applies the function (by string name or function value) to the arguments.
+If the first arg is a struct, then it will look for a member function on the struct before looking for a standard free function.

 ### Typecast Functions
 `int(x)` -> Converts `x` to int